Breadwinner or homemaker in divorce. Does it matter?

 A Spanish court hit the headlines recently after it ordered a businessman to pay his ex-wife €205,000 – just over £182,000 – in recognition of her 25 years as a homemaker.
 The judge calculated the figure based on the annual minimum wage she would have received throughout the couple’s marriage.

 In this case, the couple has entered into a separation of property agreement, similar to a prenuptial agreement, which specified that whatever each partner earned was theirs alone.
-Since Mrs Moral looked after the family and worked as a housewife during the couple’s marriage, and Mr Moral was the sole breadwinner, the agreement would have left Mrs Moral with no access to the couple’s wealth after they split.
+Since Mrs Moral looked after the family and worked as a housewife during the couple’s marriage, and Mr Moral was the sole breadwinner, the agreement would have left Mrs Moral without access to the couple’s wealth after they split.
 The judge decided this would be financially abusive and ordered the record payout.

 In reality, however, it is rarely a 50-50 split.
 The court’s main aim is to achieve fairness and ensure that one party does not profit at the expense of the other due to their money-making abilities.
 When deciding what’s fair, the court will take into account things like: